TrickShotMLG02/DedicatedUnityCloudBuild/README.md

 -->
 ---
 ## Work in Progress
-Current project is in early development state and has only basic functionality for testing purposes.
-It is not recommended to use it in production environment yet, since most of the features are not implemented yet.
+Current project is in development state and is already able to check for new commits and clone them into a local directory.
+It is currently not possible to create a build of that repository.
+This is the next thing I will address.
+It is not recommended to use it in production environment yet, since some of the features are not implemented yet.

 ---